 Identified risks should be plotted on the risk matrix as shown above.
-The shaded box combinations are levels of risk that the Council is not prepared to seek, accept or tolerate.
+The shaded box combinations are levels of risk that the Council is not prepared to seek, accept or tolerate as determined by EMT.
 Thus, risks below the shaded areas are within the Council' risk tolerance.